a-djebali/a-djebali.github.io/_posts/2018-01-29-etl-query-twitter-hadoop-sqoop-hive.md

 select user.screen_name, user.followers_count c from tweets order by c desc;
 ```

-Boom we have successfully transformed semi-structured data into a structured shape that can be queried, let's talk about more analysis in one of the coming blogs ...
+Boom we have successfully summarized, queried and analyzed semi-structured data using Hive, let's talk about more analysis in one of the coming blogs ...

 ## End notes